nLab

 Idea

-This idea may be generalized to work in any suitable 2-category, although if the 2-category is not strict, then one has to generalize instead the non-strict notion of Street fibration.
-The generalized definition can be given in any of several equivalent ways, in such a way that
+This idea may be generalized to work in any suitable 2-category KK besides Cat, although if the 2-category is not strict, then one has to generalize instead the non-strict notion of Street fibrations.
+The generalized definition can be given in several equivalent ways, such that:

-When K is Cat, strict fibrations in this sense are precisely Grothendieck fibrations, while non-strict ones are precisely Street fibrations.
+When KK is Cat, strict fibrations in this sense are precisely Grothendieck fibrations, while non-strict ones are precisely Street fibrations.

 Definition